STEM Program

 • As the planet warms, what steps could countries such as China and the USA take to make health care systems more sustainable?

-• Consider which targets (under SDG 3 and 13) are most relevant to the region where you live/go to school?
+• Consider which targets (under SDG 3 and 13) are most relevant to the region where you live/go to school

 • How reliable are the data on climate change and health?
 Conduct a literature review to assess the available evidence.

-• Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+• Other professor-approved research topics in this subject area that you are interested in

-Program Detail
+Program Details

-• Cohort Size: 3-5 students
+• Cohort size: 3 to 5 students

 • Duration: 12 weeks

-• Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)